MJoergen/nexys4ddr/offloader/Episodes/ep10_-_Fact/README.md

 ## factors
-The time required to reach a conclusion about the factorisation of the number Y is quite long, much longer than it takes to generate the numbers Y. Therefore, I've decided to instantiate a number of fact\_all module in parallel, and dispatch each computer Y to the next avaiable fact\_all module.
+The time required to reach a conclusion about the factorisation of the number Y is quite long, much longer than it takes to generate the numbers Y. Therefore, I've decided to instantiate a number of fact\_all modules in parallel, and dispatch each computed Y to the next avaiable fact\_all module.
 This is all done in the factors module.

-The dispaching is basically a round-robin scheme, where a simple counter indicates the next instantiation to receive a command.
-If the fact\_all module is available it gets the command and the counter is incremented with wrap-around.
+The dispaching is basically a round-robin scheme, where a simple counter indicates the next instance to receive a command.
+If the fact\_all module is available it gets the command and the instance counter is incremented with wrap-around.
 Otherwise, the Y value is discarded.
 This all takes place in the process in lines 62-97.